 Within the eye is a gelatinous substance called vitreous.
 In early life the vitreous fills the hollow of the eye and is generally moderately adherent to the retina.
 With age the vitreous degenerates and the adherence to the retina weakens resulting in a separation between the retina and vitreous (posterior vitreous detachment).
 However, in the area of the macula, the adherence of the vitreous to the retina can be relatively tight, and when the vitreous separates elsewhere, there can be a strong anterior- posterior pulling on the macula resulting in a cyst formation.
-If the adherent breaks free, the cyst would resolve, and the macula would to its normal position, and any disturbance in vision would disappear.
+If the adherent breaks free, the cyst would resolve, and the macula would return to its normal position, and any disturbance in vision would disappear.
 If the vitreous does not break free, a small hole can be created.
 Over time the edges of the retina around the hole swells, and due to a tangential traction around the hole, it can get larger.
-As the hole enlarges the is a corresponding decrease in vision.
-Rarely a macular hole can result from ocular trauma or prolonged swelling of the macula.
+As the hole enlarges there is a corresponding decrease in vision.
+Rarely, a macular hole can result from ocular trauma or prolonged swelling of the macula.

 When Do You Know Surgery Is Necessary?

 Surgery, “pneumatic maculopexy”, is the only option for the repair/closure of a macular hole.
 The only time when it would not be recommended is if there is a medical condition which would contraindicate surgery, or if the hole is longstanding and the chances of gaining improved vision is negligible.